SV1CAL/Satellite-FUN/README.md

 HamLib tracking is somewhat slower, as by default position update interval is set to 3s (can be further reduced though).
 This may already be more than enough for many applications though.

+Besides Rot2Prog and Hamlib, it also supports the e-Callisto controller in X/Y configuration.

 ![image](https://user-images.githubusercontent.com/3455238/178921593-386c7918-85a1-42e5-98ef-9ca265f7c88b.png)